pratikrathore8/scalable_gp_inference/README.md

 ```

 You will also have to `pip install` the anonymized version of the `rlaopt` package (which is also being developed by the authors) from [this anonymized repo](https://anonymous.4open.science/r/rlaopt-anon).
+The `rlaopt` package contains the implementation of `ADASAP` that is used in the paper.

 Please make sure that `pykeops` and `keopscore` are both installed with version `2.2.3`.
 We have found version `2.3` to be too slow for some of our experiments (particularly Bayesian optimization).